bigcommerce/storefront-data-hooks/README.md

 - The channel should be of type `storefront`
 - The site url must be your production url (e.g: https://mystorefront.com)
 - This package takes care of the cart and redirect links creation
-- Your bigcommerce store must be a subdomain of your headless store (eg: https://bc.mystorefront.com)
+- Your bigcommerce storefront must be a subdomain of your headless storefront (eg: https://bc.mystorefront.com)

 ![example image](https://cdn-std.droplr.net/files/acc_896732/CSo83V)